What Does it Mean to Study Restaurant Management?

 Bachelor's Degrees in Restaurant Management

 A bachelor's degree completion program is designed for working culinary professionals who have an associate's degree in culinary arts.
-You'll study business courses such as human resource management, accounting, hospitality law and ethics.
-Courses in marketing, customer service, communication and leadership will help you develop critical thinking and interpersonal skills.
+You may study business courses such as human resource management, accounting, hospitality law and ethics.
+Courses in marketing, customer service, communication and leadership can help you develop critical thinking and interpersonal skills.

 The Life of a Restaurant Manager